|Featured Recipes: Gardening Tips: |

 #1425 Purple Peacock Broccoli: 70 days|

 As ornamental as it is delicious, this Frank Morton head turner has frilly, fuchsia-striped blue leaves and neon-purple stems.
 Decidedly different than traditional broccoli, Purple Peacock is an eat-it-all plant more like broccolini.
-We honestly can’t decide which part we like best~the leaves are sweeter and more tender than kale, the stems rival the best asparagus, and the florets are every bit as good as broccolini.
+The yummy leaves are sweet-tender, and the stems and florets are absolutely delicious.
 Grow as transplants for early spring and again in midsummer for fall harvest.
 You’ll be glad you did.
+(OP.)

 #1430 Beaumont Broccoli: 75-80 days|